prof-rossetti/georgetown-opim-557-201710/notes/visual-basic/datatypes.md

 ### Checking a Variable's Type

 Visual Basic supports a number of built-in functions to detect the datatype of any variable.
-These functions is especially helpful when validating user inputs.
+These functions are especially helpful when **validating** user inputs.

 ```vb
 ' TBA